 NPAC SMS receives no concurrence from the new service provider SOA in “Service Provider Concurrence Window” for the pending subscriptionVersionNPAC created by the old service provider SOA.

-NPAC SMS notifies the old service provider, if they support the notification according to their NPAC Customer No New SP Concurrence Notification Indicator in their service provider profile on the NPAC SMS, of the expiration of the final create window where the new service provider did not send up a Create action for this subscription version, depending upon the old service provider’s TN Range Notification Indicator, a subscriptionVersionNewSP-FinalCreateWindowExpiration or subscriptionVersionRangeNewSP-FinalCreateWindowExpiration M-EVENT-REPORT.
+NPAC SMS notifies the old service provider, if they support the notification according to their NPAC Customer No New SP Concurrence Notification Indicator in their service provider profile on the NPAC SMS, of the expiration of the final create window where the new service provider did not send up a Create action for this subscription version a subscriptionVersionRangeNewSP-FinalCreateWindowExpiration M-EVENT-REPORT.
 For the XML interface, VNFN – SvNewSpFinalCreateWindowExpirationNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.

-NPAC SMS notifies the new service provider, if they support the notification according to their NPAC Customer No New SP Concurrence Notification Indicator in their service provider profile on the NPAC SMS, of the expiration of the final create window where the new service provider did not send up a Create action for this subscription version, depending upon the new service provider’s TN Range Notification Indicator, a subscriptionVersionNewSP-FinalCreateWindowExpiration or subscriptionVersionRangeNewSP-FinalCreateWindowExpiration M-EVENT-REPORT.
+NPAC SMS notifies the new service provider, if they support the notification according to their NPAC Customer No New SP Concurrence Notification Indicator in their service provider profile on the NPAC SMS, of the expiration of the final create window where the new service provider did not send up a Create action for this subscription version a subscriptionVersionRangeNewSP-FinalCreateWindowExpiration M-EVENT-REPORT.
 For the XML interface, VNFN – SvNewSpFinalCreateWindowExpirationNotification.

 The new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
 For the XML interface, NOTR – NotificationReply.